CSaunders41/aimBot/TROUBLESHOOTING.md

 - Decrease "Aim Range" to make it less aggressive
 - Adjust monster weight settings to prioritize certain targets
 - Use "Show Aim Range" to visualize the targeting area

+### Issue: Ignored monsters editor not working
+**Check**: Is "Show Ignored Monsters Editor" enabled in plugin settings?
+**Check**: Do you have write permissions to the plugin directory?
+**Solution**: Try "Reload from File" button if the list appears outdated **Note**: Changes are automatically saved to "Ignored Monsters.txt"

+### Issue: Cannot find monster path to ignore
+**Solution**: Enable "Detailed Debug Logging" and watch for targeting messages **Solution**: Look in the game files or community resources for monster paths **Tip**: Monster paths usually start with "Metadata/Monsters/" **Example**: "Metadata/Monsters/Avatar/Avatar" for Avatar of Thunder

+### Issue: Ignored monsters editor window disappeared
+**Solution**: Re-enable "Show Ignored Monsters Editor" in plugin settings **Solution**: Check if the window was moved off-screen **Note**: The editor window can be moved and resized like any ImGui window

 ### Issue: Plugin crashes with null reference errors
 **Fixed**: Plugin includes comprehensive error handling: